MGMT100 Introduction to Business

 - apply a framework of business terminology to better understand global business;

-- demonstrate appropriate library research, analytical, and communications skills in the field of business [Information Literacy];
+- demonstrate appropriate library research, analytical, and communications skills in the field of business;

 - apply the case method of analysis in order to simulate or illustrate the process of business decision making [Critical Thinking]; and

-- identify prejudice, stereotypes, and misuses of power that affect the lives of women and/or minorities in business and industry [Diversity].
+- identify the impact of bias, stereotypes, and the misuse of power on individuals in business and industry [Diversity].

 -